saranyamohandas/burger/README.md

 * After submitting the form, the new item is added to database.

 * App displays two list for user.
-One available items for user to devour and devoured item that cdan be deleted by user.
+One available items for user to devour and devoured item that can be deleted by user.

 * When User devours an item, the item gets updated in the database and not available further for the user.